jjovelc/UngrinM_KvasovaP_GastroidRNA/report-1.md

   <img src="results/images/centroid_distances_heatmap.png" width="250" alt="Heatmap centroid distances Plot">
 </div>

-Another way to compare the similarity of full transcriptomes is to calculate the correlation coefficient for the expression of each transcript in pairwise comparisons.
+Another approach to assess transcriptome similarity is to calculate Pearson correlation coefficients for the expression of all transcripts in pairwise comparisons between groups.
+This analysis was performed on regularized log-transformed data to ensure proper normalization and to assess the overall correlation structure between experimental conditions.

-**Figure 3.** Heatmap showing Pearson correlation coefficients between the expression of all transcripts in pairwise comparisons (data subjected to a regularized logarithmic transformation).
+**Figure 4.** Heatmap showing Pearson correlation coefficients between the expression of all transcripts in pairwise comparisons (data subjected to a regularized logarithmic transformation).

 <div align="center">
   <img src="results/images/heatmap_full-transc_corr-coeff.png" width="350" alt="Heatmap Pearson correlation Plot">